lindeacl/PropertyEscrow/README.md

 ### Common Issues

+**Alchemy Connection Errors**
+- Verify REACT_APP_ALCHEMY_RPC_URL is set correctly in .env
+- Check Alchemy API key is valid and has sufficient credits
+- Ensure network is set to Polygon Mainnet (Chain ID: 137)

 **MetaMask Connection Errors**
 - Ensure MetaMask is installed and unlocked
-- Verify network configuration (Chain ID: 31337)
+- Verify Polygon network is added to MetaMask
-- Reset MetaMask account if transaction nonce issues occur

-**Port Conflicts**
-- Frontend (5000): Change PORT in frontend/.env
-- Hardhat (8545): Modify hardhat.config.js networks settings
+- Switch to Polygon Mainnet in MetaMask

+**Frontend Issues**
+- Clear browser cache and reload
+- Check browser console for detailed error messages
+- Verify all environment variables are configured
 - Check for other applications using these ports

 **Contract Deployment Failures**